SarathiJr45/Email_Classification_with_PII_Masking/README.md

 This is a Docker-based Hugging Face Space using **FastAPI** to:

 -  Mask personal information (PII) using spaCy + regex
--  Classify support emails into categories like Billing, Technical, etc.
+-  Classify support emails into categories like request, change,Problem, etc.
 -  Return clean JSON with masked entities and classification

 ## How to Use